A Middle Path for On-Premises LLM Deployment: Preserving Privacy Without Sacrificing Model Confidentiality: Experiments

 \section{Experiments}

-In this section, we conduct experiments to validate the correctness of our positions.
-Specifically, we answer the following research questions: \begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt] \item \textbf{RQ1.} Can query-based distillation attacks distill the functionality of the entire model under the baseline deployment that secures the top layer? \item \textbf{RQ2.} How do secured layer location and amount affect the security-customization trade-off? \item \textbf{RQ3.} Does securing bottom layers (SOLID) offer a better balance between model theft risk and customization performance compared to baseline deployments? \end{itemize}
+In this section, we conduct experiments to answer the following research questions: \begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt] \item \textbf{RQ1.} Can query-based distillation attack distill the functionality of the entire model under the baseline deployment that secures the top layer? \item \textbf{RQ2.} How do secured layer location and amount affect the security-customization trade-off? \item \textbf{RQ3.} Does SOLID offer a better balance between model theft risk and customization performance compared to baseline deployments? \item \textbf{RQ4.} How does SOLID optimize this trade-off?
+Is it effective for both large and small models? \end{itemize}